Some FEMA staff call out Trump cuts in public letter of dissent

 The letter coincides with the 20th anniversary week of Hurricane Katrina, when more than 1,800 people died and profound failures in the federal response prompted Congress to pass the Post-Katrina Emergency Management Reform Act of 2006.

-The letter warns that poor management and eroded capacity at FEMA could undue progress made to improve the agency through that law.
+The letter warns that poor management and eroded capacity at FEMA could undo progress made to improve the agency through that law.

 “Two decades later, FEMA is enacting processes and leadership structures that echo the conditions PKEMRA was designed to prevent," it states.